getify/CAF/README.md

 `CAF.signalAll(..)` expects an array of one or more signals, and returns a new signal (`allSignals`) that will fire only once all of the constituent signals have fired.

+**Warning:** This pattern (combining signals) has a potential downside. **CAF** typically cleans up timer-based cancel tokens to make sure resources aren't being wasted and programs aren't hanging with open timer handles.
+But in this pattern, `signalRace(..)` / `signalAll(..)` only receive reference(s) to the signal(s), not the cancel tokens themselves, so it cannot do the manual cleanup.
+In the above example, you should manually clean up the 5000ms timer by calling `timeout.abort()` if the operation finishes before that timeout has fired the cancellation.

 ### Beware Of Token Reuse

 Beware of creating a single cancellation token that is reused for separate chains of function calls.
 Unexpected results are likely, and they can be extremely difficult to debug.